Do you need insurance for a 125cc bike?

 Back in the day, we used to know every single bike by every single manufacturer.
 Nowadays, there’s no chance – small capacity commuter bikes and 125’s are being imported from China to the UK in startlingly large numbers.
 Indeed, one of the most well known and popular 125cc Chinese bike manufacturers Lexmoto now regularly rank in the top 5 best-selling UK bike brands.

-You can compare insurance for any of the Chinese manufacturers quickly and easily at Biker Insure.
+You can compare insurance for most Chinese manufacturers quickly and easily via Biker Insure.
 Simply enter the reg number of your bike to automatically find and fill in your Chinese bike’s details, or select from the drop-down manufacturers in the first page of your quote journey.

 The 125cc and under class is big - and growing

 The 51-125cc motorcycle and scooter segment is now the largest sector, as ranked by total UK sales.
-In fact, sub 125cc machines makes up around 35% of all motorcycle registrations (source: MCIA).
+In fact, sub 125cc machines make up around 35% of all motorcycle registrations (source: MCIA).

 Whilst many of the buyers of these machines will be younger riders or learner motorcyclists, it’s clear that the segment is definitely here to stay.
 Riders of all ages are buying small capacity, cheap to buy and run bikes as an alternative to public transport or the car.

-If you’re one of these riders, make sure you find the cheapest insurance by comparing quotes from multiple brokers.
+If you’re one of these riders, be sure to compare quotes from multiple brokers.

-Whether you have a 125cc bike from Honda or Yamaha, are looking to insure a Lexmoto or a small capacity Chinese bike or scooter, Biker Insure can help.
+Whether you have a 125cc bike from Honda or Yamaha, are looking to insure a Lexmoto or a small capacity Chinese bike or scooter, Biker Insure could help.

 How much is insurance for a 125cc motorbike in the UK?